LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 1.8 Main | Get Provinces in States class

 Used by `create` and `transfer` commands and it returns state or list of states paths in which it found chosen provinces.

+The more provinces are chosen the longer it will take to perform that operation.
+Usually it takes about 2 seconds per province.
 ## 1.9 Main | Convert To String Category class

 Used by `category` command and it converts Category ID to string value.